23Yashu/littlelemon/README.md

 * Figma: For UI/UX design and prototyping.

-Copyright (c) 2025 [Yashasvi Vashistha](https://www.linkedin.com/in/yashasvi-vashistha).
+Copyright © 2025 [Yashasvi Vashistha](https://www.linkedin.com/in/yashasvi-vashistha).
 All rights reserved.
 No part of this repository may be copied, distributed, or used without explicit permission from the author.